Follow this advice for quiting your addiction to unhealthy foods

 sweet potato chips.
 Instead of indulging in ice cream, try cutting up

-no-sugar-added natural peanut butter and bittersweet chocolate chips.
+low-sugar natural peanut butter and a few bittersweet chocolate chips.
 The

 With The South Beach Diet Online and Mobile You Get: